Meles Zenawi Memorial Park

 The Research Centre

-The Meles Zenawi Foundation Library is designed as an ascending and expanding spiral, a shape that gestures to the Library’s potential for growth as well as to the permanent growth potential of human knowledge.
+The Meles Zenawi Foundation Library is designed as an ascending and expanding spiral, a shape that gestures to the Library’s possible expansion and to the constant growth potential of knowledge.
 The spiralling floor is sectioned into alternating collection and reading spaces; calmer zones are contrasted with common areas for exchange that are afforded by the spiral staircase at the centre of the structure.
+The central spiral, with sunlight from above lighting the space, offers a variety of seating and reading arrangements.
 While the closed, solid exterior suggests the introverted nature of the building’s use for reading and study, a patio at the upper end of the spiral provides an expansive panorama and space for outdoor recreation.

 Client: Meles Zenawi Foundation

 Location: Addis Ababa, Ethiopia